-When you sign up to Hatch, you get your own US brokerage account with our US partner, DriveWealth.
+When you sign up to Hatch, you get your own US brokerage account with our US broker, DriveWealth.
 You own your shares directly, which means:

 Full shareholder voting rights on any whole shares you own

 A real say!
 In conjunction with our partner Say, Hatch investors are able to submit and up/downvote questions to the quarterly calls of companies like Tesla, Palantir, Microsoft and Spotify.
 The top 5 questions are addressed by company leaders during the call.